I signed on to "Library Thing" and listed some books I have read recently. Find this at

 Overseas sales for "Dream Skincare" are undecided.
 It's set to go on sale in October in Japan for 4,500 yen ($37).

-maintain forever young and beautiful skin," Konami said in a statement.
+"Many women want to maintain forever young and beautiful skin," Konami said in a statement.

-video clips of Chizu Saeki, a Japanese beauty expert, giving tips on facial massages and skin-checkup techniques.
+The game shows video clips of Chizu Saeki, a Japanese beauty expert, giving tips on facial massages and skin-checkup techniques.

 It also gives recipes designed to keep women looking good, and advice on womanly manners, said Konami, which has tended to make less feminine games like "Metal Gear Solid."

-Super Mario and Pokemon games, has shipped more than 40 million Nintendo DS machines worldwide.
+Nintendo, the Kyoto-based company behind the Super Mario and Pokemon games, has shipped more than 40 million Nintendo DS machines worldwide.

 The company is also widening the appeal of gaming with its Wii home console, which comes with a wandlike remote for virtual tennis and other easy-to-play games.